Factor analysis for a mixture of continuous and binary random variables

-where we have standardized the mean $\eta_x$ by the net variance of $x$, the total variance minus the variance due to observational noise $ (1 + c) \Psi - \Psi = c\Psi$.
-From this linear relation, the variance of the standardized mean can be expressed using the normalized factor loading matrix $\tilde{W}$:
+where $g(\cdot)$ is the link function and we have standardized the linear combination of inputs $\bm{\eta}_x$ by the net variance of $\mathbf{x}$, i.e., the total variance minus the variance comming from observational noise $ (1 + c) \Psi - \Psi = c\Psi$.
+From this linear relation, we see that the variance of the linear combination of inputs can be expressed using the normalized factor loading matrix $\tilde{W}$:

-where $\lambda_s$ and $u_s$ are eigenvalues and eigenvectors of the matrix $\tilde{W} \tilde{W}^T$, respectively.
-The eigenvalue $\lambda_s$ represents the weight of each axis of the latent space in reconstructing the variation of the standardized $\eta_x$.
+where $\lambda_s$ and $\mathbf{u}_s$ are eigenvalues and eigenvectors of the matrix $\tilde{W} \tilde{W}^T$, respectively.
+We see that the eigenvalue $\lambda_s$ represents the weight of each axis of the latent space in reconstructing the variation of the linear combination of inputs $\bm{\eta}_x$.
 Therefore, the eigenvalues $\lambda_s$ can be used to define the contribution and cumulative contribution ratio of the latent space $P_s$ and $C_s$, respectively, as

 where the axis of the latent space, the principal component axis, is sorted in descending order of the contribution ratio $P_s$.